mrash/psad/README.md

 data:

 ![alt text][nachi-worm-hourly-graph]
-[nachi-wormhourly-graph]: images/nachi_worm_hourly.png "Nachi Worm Hourly Graph"
+[nachi-worm-hourly-graph]: images/nachi_worm_hourly.png "Nachi Worm Hourly Graph"

 ## Configuration Information
 Information on config keywords referenced by psad may be found both in the